glamod/cdm_reader_mapper/docs/tool-set-up.rst

    curl -OJL https://github.com/glamod/cdm_reader_mapper/tarball/master

-Once you have a copy of the source, you caninstall it with pip_:
+Once you have a copy of the source, you can install it with pip_:

 .. code-block:: console